Spr19CS210/PA-Drill-Section-Writeups/PA3-Anagrams/README.md

 In this assignment, you will create a program called `PA3Main.java` that uses a dictionary to find all anagram phrases that match a given word or phrase.
-To use the program, command line options will be provided to indicate a dictionary file, phrase with no spaces to find anagrams of, and a limit on the number of words in the found anagrams (or 0 to indicate no limit.
+To use the program, command line options will be provided to indicate a dictionary file, phrase with no spaces to find anagrams of, and a limit on the number of words in the found anagrams (or 0 to indicate no limit).

 For the example command line options:
 ```